jcarterlab/SJ-Training-Chatbot/README.md

 >     The embeddings for each chunk are obtained from OpenAI and stored in a csv along with the original text
 >
 >  **5) Retrieval**
->     The bot is instructed to vectorize any question given to it and find the chunk with the the most similar embeddings
+>     The bot is instructed to vectorize any question asked of it and find the chunk with the the most similar embeddings
 >
 >  **6) Context**
->     The bot is then told to feed the question along with the text of the most relevant chunk into ChatGPT as context
+>     The bot then feeds the question, the text of the most relevant chunk and some other cues into ChatGPT for a response